WyattAlexander-001/AWK/README.md

 # Notes:

+- you can comment code with #, just like in Python!
 - /word/{code} will parse for a certain word!
 As shown in E.g 2
 - We can also use logical comparators like && (and) || (or)